 These are papers from international conferences held in 1993 and 1997 before pdf by the Meaningful Learning Research Group.
 Philanthropic funds have enabled their availability.
 There are 278 papers across the range of science, they are research papers, but many are relevant to physics classroom practice, these include: problem solving strategies, relativity, weight and gravitation,electric circuits, etc

-Link to VELS resources of 'Forces on passengers' and 'Newton's ideas on forces and motion'.
+Link to VELS resource on 'Forces on passengers' looking at 'contrasting student and scientific views', critical teaching ideas and teaching activities.

 Minds*On Physics is a “constructivist, active-learning curriculum for high school physics” produced by the University of Massachusetts at Amherst.
 Select ‘Sample MOP Activities’ to access about 28 activities on Motion.
 Each is about 4 pages long and they are in pdf format.